And again, we wish you an excellent New Year!

 This first article of 2014 continues our last article of 2013 which tried to explain how humankind got to name and organize time cycles based on astronomical facts such as Earth spinning around itself and Earth’s voyage around the Sun.

-But humankind had also to devise some complementary elements to this system (in addition to the objective, astronomical ones) which we can call “the needed arbitraries” because they are objectively required although they aren’t objectively determined.
+But humankind had to also devise some complementary elements to this system (in addition to the objective, astronomic ones) which we can call “the needed arbitraries” because they are objectively required although they aren’t objectively determined.

 Well, the short and theoretical answer would be: it happened on the Eastern-most meridian of the Earth, of course.

-Think of the Earth as if it were an orange: the equator line it is the biggest imaginary circle between the North and South poles, equidistant from them and is objectively determined by the physical reality of our planet’s shape, poles, and the axis of rotation.
+Think of the Earth as if it were an orange: the equator line it is the biggest imaginary circle between the North and South poles, equidistant from them and is objectively determined by the physical reality of our planet’s shape, poles and axis of rotation.

 Because there is no physical feature allowing to objectively establish an imaginary circle containing both poles (stem end and blossom end of the orange) that would be “the longitude zero” meridian.